 - Burning pain during urination

-- Causing bleeding or damage to the kidney
+- There is bleeding, infection, or damage to the kidney.

 A stent may be placed for a short time.
 The stent will help to keep the passage open to allow the stone to pass.
 It will help if there is too much swelling in the path that the stone has to pass through.